-The liabilities show the underlying commitments that the council has in the long run to pay for retirement benefits The2019/2020 estimated total liability of £ 80,083 m (2019/20 £ 79,211m) has a substantial impact on the Council's balance sheet.
+The liabilities show the underlying commitments that the Council has in the long run to pay for retirement benefits.
+The 2019/20 estimated total liability of £80.083m (2018/19 £79.211m) has a substantial impact on the Council's balance sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy; the deficit will be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.